hamzaalictn/universitystore/README.md

 6) Packaging:

 I have created different packages for different types of classes and logic.
-Each page package only contains classes with same functionality.
+Each page package only contains classes with similar functionality.

 7) Naming conventions:

-I do pay a lot of attention to coding standards, especially naming conventions.
-Classes, methods variable are named on based on what they do and follow a standard
+I pay close attention to coding standards, especially naming conventions.
+Classes, methods, and variables are named according to their functionality and follow a standard.

-Page object class:
-homePage, loginPage
+`Page Object Clases`: homePage, loginPage

-variable: loginButton, signOutLink
+`Variable`: loginButton, signOutLink

-methods: login(): this methods only used to login, not for any other functionality.
+`methods`: login(): this methods only used to login, not for any other functionality.

 NOTE : Test reports are intentionally loaded to remote repo for practice purposes.